Found poetry: Examples

 The website Verbatim Poetry has been publishing found poems weekly since March 2009.
 It emphasizes the poetry found in ordinary places, and employs traditional poetic forms such as the Shakespearean sonnet as well as free verse.
+As of November 2023, it is not accepting submissions.

 The Internet's first formal literary journal devoted to found poetry, The Found Poetry Review, debuted in 2011.
-Since its inception, the quarterly journal has featured traditional centos and poems taken from textbooks, Marcel Duchamp paintings, Charles Manson's trial testimony, AOL search data, Emily Post's etiquette books, Wikipedia articles, Strunk and White's The Elements of Style, Wonder Woman comics and more.
+The quarterly journal featured traditional centos and poems taken from textbooks, Marcel Duchamp paintings, Charles Manson's trial testimony, AOL search data, Emily Post's etiquette books, Wikipedia articles, Strunk and White's The Elements of Style, Wonder Woman comics and more.
+It is no longer on the web as of 2024.